Abhiswain97/ML-from-scratch/README.md

 ### Steps

+> Currently the instructions are only for TFIDF and BOW vector calculation

 #### With default settings

 - Create a `.txt` file.
 Enter your required text here line-by-line.
 Currently, the code reads the sentences separated by newline.